paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

 Section 1645 of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, referred to in subsec. (b)(2), is section 1645 of Pub.
 L. 116–283, div.
 A, title XVI, Jan.
 1, 2021, 134 Stat.
 4064.
 Subsec. (g) of section 1645 amended provisions formerly set out as a note under [section 2431 of this title](./chapter-chapter-144-chapter-chapter-144.md#section-2431).
 Subsecs. (a) to (f) of section 1645 are not classified to the Code.

 #### Amendments
+2024—Pub.
+L. 118–159 renumbered [section 9086 of this title](./chapter-908-the-space-force.md#section-9086) as this section.

 2021—Pub.
 L. 117–81, § 1081(a)(33), renumbered [section 9084 of this title](./chapter-908-the-space-force.md#section-9084), as added by section 1601(a) of Pub.
 L. 116–283, as this section.

 Subsec. (d).
 Pub.
 L. 117–81, § 1603, added subsec. (d).

 #### Transition
 Pub.
 L. 116–283, div.
 A, title XVI, § 1601(d), Jan.
 1, 2021, 134 Stat.
-4042, provided that: “(1) Transfer.—Effective on October 1, 2022, the Secretary of Defense shall transfer the Space Development Agency from the Office of the Secretary of Defense to the Space Force. “(2) Funding, duties, responsibilities, and personnel.—Except as provided by [section 9084 of title 10](./chapter-908-the-space-force.md#section-9084), United States Code, the transfer under paragraph (1) of the Space Development Agency from the Office of the Secretary of Defense to the Space Force shall include the transfer of the funding, duties, responsibilities, and personnel of the Agency as of the day before the date of the transfer.”
+4042, provided that: “(1) Transfer.—Effective on October 1, 2022, the Secretary of Defense shall transfer the Space Development Agency from the Office of the Secretary of Defense to the Space Force. “(2) Funding, duties, responsibilities, and personnel.—Except as provided by [section 9084 of title 10](./chapter-908-the-space-force.md#section-9084), United States Code [now [10 U.S.C.
+9085](./chapter-908-the-space-force.md#section-9085)], the transfer under paragraph (1) of the Space Development Agency from the Office of the Secretary of Defense to the Space Force shall include the transfer of the funding, duties, responsibilities, and personnel of the Agency as of the day before the date of the transfer.”

 #### Review of Space Development Agency Exemption From Joint Capabilities Integration and Development System
 Pub.
 L. 117–263, div.
 A, title XVI, § 1608, Dec.
 23, 2022, 136 Stat.
 2932, provided that: “(a) Review.—Not later than March 31, 2023, the Secretary of Defense shall complete a review regarding whether the Space Development Agency should be exempt from the Joint Capabilities Integration and Development System. “(b) Recommendation.—Not later than 30 days after the date on which the review under subsection (a) is completed, the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a recommendation as to whether the exemption described in such subsection should apply to the Space Development Agency. “(c) Implementation.—Not later than 60 days after the date on which the recommendation is submitted under subsection (b), the Secretary of the Air Force and the Director of the Space Development Agency shall implement the recommendation.”

+<a id="section-9088"></a>
+## § 9088.
+Duty assignments after officer training course
+**(a) Requirement.—** The Secretary of the Air Force shall ensure that members of the Space Force who complete an initial Space Force officer training course are assigned—

+(1) in a manner that sustains acquisition billet manning levels comparably to operational billet manning levels; and

+(2) to Space Force billets allocated to the National Reconnaissance Office at a manning level that is sufficient to maintain effective operation of the National Reconnaissance Office.

+**(b) Report.—** Not later than 60 days after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2026, and not later than October 31 of each year through 2030, the Secretary of the Air Force shall submit to the Committees on Armed Forces of the Senate and the House of Representatives a report describing—

+(1) the number and percentage of authorized and assigned Space Force officer billets, by grade and year group, within—

+  (A) acquisition career fields; and

+  (B) operational career fields;

+(2) the manning rate for junior officer billets of the Space Force, disaggregated by career field and organization, including the National Reconnaissance Office;

+(3) any identified shortfalls or imbalances in acquisition manning relative to operational manning in the Space Force; and

+(4) actions taken or planned to achieve and sustain comparable manning levels for billets in acquisition and operations for Space Force officers.

+### Statutory Notes

+#### References in Text
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2026, referred to in subsec. (b), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

+<a id="section-9089"></a>
+## § 9089.
+Program Executive Officer for Assured Access to Space
+**(a) Establishment.—**

+(1) There is a Program Executive Officer for Assured Access to Space within the Space Force.

+(2) The Program Executive Officer for Assured Access to Space shall serve a term of four years.

+**(b) Grade.—** The Program Executive Officer for Assured Access to Space, while so serving, shall have the grade of brigadier general, major general, lieutenant general, or general.

+**(c) Additional Duties.—** The Program Executive Officer for Assured Access to Space, while serving as the Program Executive Officer, shall also serve as the Commander of Space Launch Delta 45.